SadieHearn/MavenPizza/README.md

 Knowing this information is useful to the stakeholders for making decsions about potential changes to the hours/days of operation and pizza type availability.

-An interactive dashboard was created to present the data to stakeholders and help them make informed decsions about their business.
+An interactive dashboard was created to present the data to stakeholders and help them make informed decisions about their business.

 Files
 ---